ipspace/MPLS-infrastructure/README.md

 * **deploy** - deploy the configuration files from the *configs* directory to the devices
 * **verify** - verify OSPF or BGP adjacencies

+The *hosts* file in this repository was used with [this VIRL topology](https://github.com/ipspace/NetOpsWorkshop/blob/master/topologies/VIRL/Inter-AS.virl).

 ## Data model

 The *infrastructure* data model in **fabric.yml** has these sections: